OarisHunter/JamBot/README.txt

     - Auto disconnect/Disconnect time-out.
     - Spotify, Soundcloud support
         NOTE: Songs added from an external playlist do not have links until they are played.
+    - Search for top 5 results on YT.
+    - Shuffle queue.

 ------------------------------------------------------------------------------------------------------------------------